sanjeev1779/xml-form/README.md

-# xml-form
+Programming tools and technique assignment
+Sanjeev
+Santosh

+Save form in xml file.
-Save new or edit existing version/subversions of form in xml file
+Save new or edit existing version/subversions of form Written in php
+Requirement:
+ Server for running php